dboddie/inferno-os/os/picoplus2/README.md

 # Inferno for RP2350-based boards

-This directory contains a port of Inferno to the Pimoroni Pico 2 Plus.
-This is a development board using the RP2350 microcontroller that is also found on the Raspberry Pi Pico 2 and derivatives.
+This directory contains a port of Inferno to the Raspberry Pi Pico 2 and related development boards that use the RP2350 microcontroller.

 ## Current state